-The Party is Over, Pro-china or Not, That’s a Question
+The Party Is Over, Pro-China or Not, That’s the Question

-After 1949, the animosity between the KMT and CCP defined the triangular relationship between Washington, Beijing and Taipei, with ramifications for the broader region.
-The new era of strategic competition between the US and China has put the KMT in an awkward position.
+After 1949, when the Nationalists fled mainland China to Taiwan, the animosity between the KMT and CCP has defined a triangular relationship between Washington, Beijing and Taipei, with ramifications for the broader region.
+Now, a new era of strategic competition and growing tensions between the US and China has put the KMT in an awkward position.

-When the U.S. China relations were good, the KMT could gain advantage from both sides.
+When U.S.-China relations were good, the KMT could gain advantages from both sides.
 Now, it’s not easy for the KMT to hedge, while the two superpowers are more confrontational after the trade war and coronavirus outbreak.
 The party is over.

-The KMT finds itself in a prisoner's dilemma situation: to keep its economic interests in China and to maintain the exclusive relationship with Beijing, it is reluctant to offend Beijing, which has led to the distrust and disdain from the young people.
+The KMT finds itself in a prisoner's dilemma: In order to keep its economic interests in China and to maintain its exclusive relationship with Beijing, it is reluctant to offend Beijing, which has led to growing distrust and disdain from young Taiwanese.

 According to a recent poll, 80% of Taiwan’s youth (under 29) identify themselves as Taiwanese not Chinese.
-On the other hand, while the DPP and Taiwanese identity gain more traction, the KMT's failure to retain power has also earned the CCP’s scorn.
+On the other hand, while the DPP and Taiwanese identity gains more traction, the KMT's failure to retain power has also earned China’s scorn.
 Anxious KMT supporters, caught between commercial interests and Chinese nationalism, will lean towards China.